Name: Shulyuk Ivan Mikhailovich

 Biography

 The family of Ivan Shulyuk, a native of a small Siberian town, has been facing repression for faith for several generations.
 In the 1940s, his grandfather was thrown into prison for refusing to take up arms.
 He never returned from there.
 Ivan's grandmother was exiled to Siberia in 1951 only for faith in God Jehovah.
-Now in modern Russia their grandson has to prove that he is a peaceful Christian, not an extremist.
+Their grandson, a peaceful Christian, was also declared an extremist on the same grounds.

 Ivan Shulyuk was born in September 1976 in Nazarovo (Krasnoyarsk region), where he lived all his life.
 He has two older brothers.
 His parents are no longer alive.
-Since childhood, Vanya was mobile and curious: he was fishing, fond of radio equipment, read travel magazines, went skiing, liked to run and play hockey.
+Since childhood, Ivan was aactive and curious: he was fond of fishing and working with radio equipment, read travel magazines, went skiing, lived running and playing hockey.

-After school, Ivan graduated from the Nazarov Power Engineering Technical School.
-Having trained as a mechanic of transport, construction, road machinery and equipment, he worked for over 20 years as a locksmith for apartment buildings.
+After school, Ivan graduated from the Nazarovo Power Engineering Technical School.
+Having trained as a mechanic of transport, construction, road machinery and equipment, he worked for over 20 years as an apartment building maintenance technician.
 For his work, he received letters of gratitude and certificates.

 Even in his youth Ivan became convinced of the authenticity of biblical prophecies and at 18 years of age consciously took the Christian path.
-He realized that real joy in life brings him service to God.
+He realized that service to God brings him real joy in life.

 Case History

 Ivan Shulyuk’s grandparents were subjected to repression for their faith in the 1940s and 1950s.
-In 2020, their grandson, a peaceful believer from Nazarov, faced the same persecution.
-In June, Ivan ended up in a temporary detention center after a rash of searches in his city.
-The Investigative Committee initiated a criminal case against him, on suspicion of organizing the activities of an extremist organization, solely because of his religion.
-Shulyuk spent about a month in custody, then he was released under a recognizance agreement.
-In August 2021, the case went to trial.
-The case materials contained expert opinions confirming that the faith of Jehovah’s Witnesses is not prohibited and there are no signs of extremism in the materials examined.
-In May 2023, the City Court of the Krasnoyarsk Territory sentenced the believer to a seven year suspended sentence.
-An appeal court upheld the decision in September.
+In 2020, their grandson, a peaceful believer from Nazarovo, faced the same persecution.
+In June, Ivan ended up in a temporary detention center after mass searches in his city.
+The Investigative Committee initiated a criminal case against him, on suspicion of organizing the activity of an extremist organization, solely because of his religion.
+Shulyuk spent about 1 month in custody, then he was released under a recognizance agreement.
+In August 2021, the case went to court.
+The case materials contained conclusions of expert studies confirming that the faith of Jehovah’s Witnesses is not prohibited and there are no signs of extremism in the examined materials.
+In May 2023, the City Court of the Krasnoyarsk Territory gave the believer a 7-year suspended sentence.
+The court of appeal upheld the decision in September.

 Back to top